aki-nishimura/code-for-hamiltonian-zigzag-2024/README.md

 These are provided by the files `precision_matrix.csv`, `orthant_indicator.txt`, and `mean.txt` available on Zenodo at http://doi.org/10.5281/zenodo.4679720.
 Place these files under the `supplement/data` folder within this Git repo.
 The folder also contains `marginal_variances.txt` and `principal_component.txt`, precomputed from the precision matrix to save time and used by the simulation scripts.

+The results of Section S6 can be reproduced by running the script `supplement/compare_zigzag_against_rejection_sampler.R`.

 To reproduce the results of Section S7 ("Comparison of zigzag HMC/NUTS with existing samplers"), run
 ```